 I'll never forget that after I had all these scans, things started to calm down.
 I can remember the doctor saying that I was a bit over-weight but things were ok.
 I felt as if I was wasting their time.
 They gave me painkillers to go home with and told me that l would get a letter in a couple of weeks, but things looked fine to him.
 I felt scared; I knew something wasnt right.
 I just had a gut feeling something wasnt right.

-My appointment soon through.
+My appointment soon came through.
 Never forget it; it was for 31 January - my daughters birthday.
 I went on my own.
 I was called in and they asked me if I had someone with me.
 I said and then they told me I had womb cancer.

 I just sat there.
 I said I had never heard of it and then it hit me.
 I had tears in my eyes.
 I cant remember much after that.
 I can remember them giving me a card for the Friday appointment; I can remember sitting on the bus with tears down my face.